 The holiday season can be a difficult one when in recovery.
 It is a time of celebrating, which many times can include alcohol.
 For some, it also be a depressing time and reminder of pain.
 These feelings, both positive and negative can oftentimes lead to relapse.

-Thanksgiving is just around the corner and the holidays will be here before you know it.
+Thanksgiving is in just a few days and the holidays will be here before you know it.
 Planning and preparing ahead of time can help you navigate through.
 Here are a few tips you should keep in mind.

 If there are certain triggers that may test your ability to remain sober, avoid these.
 For example, if your company holiday party has an open bar or spending time with a certain relative always leads to drug use, then avoid these situations.

 Have a Plan B